The Story of Appleby Capple

-The Story of Appleby Capple is a complex children's alphabet book by Anne Parrish in which alliterative narrative, with each chapter focusing on a different letter, is used to tell a story.
+The Story of Appleby Capple is a complex children's alphabet book by Anne Parrish, with an alliterative narrative.

+Each chapter focuses on a different letter that is used to tell a story.
 Appleby Capple is a five-year-old on his way to Cousin Clement's 99th birthday party; he has a number of adventures looking for the perfect present: a Zebra butterfly.

 The text is accompanied by many cartoon-like illustrations by the author.
 The book was first published in 1950 and was a Newbery Honor recipient in 1951.